 NAHL announces monthly player awards for September

 The North American Hockey League (NAHL) has announced its monthly player awards for the month of September.
-The Forward of the Month is Hunter Jones from the Oklahoma Warriors.
-The Defenseman of the Month is Michael Neumeier from the Bismarck Bobcats.
-The Goaltender of the Month is Carter Clafton from the Amarillo Wranglers.
+The Combat Hockey NAHL Forward of the Month is Jono Davis from the Wenatchee Wild.
+The Combat Hockey NAHL Defenseman of the Month is Mark Evan Auk from the Port Huron Fighting Falcons.
+The Brian’s Custom Sports NAHL Goaltender of the Month is Drew Weigman from the Brookings Blizzard.
 Only players who are nominated by their respective teams are considered for the NAHL monthly awards.

-Bauer Hockey NAHL Forward of the Month: Hunter Jones, Oklahoma Warriors
+Combat Hockey NAHL Forward of the Month: Jono Davis, Wenatchee Wild